TeamHeka/medkit/docs/examples/spacy_io.md

 ## Load SpacyDocs into a list of TextDocuments

-The class {class}`~medkit.io.spacy.SpacyInputConverter` is in charge of converting spacy Docs into a collection of TextDocuments.
+The class {class}`~medkit.io.spacy.SpacyInputConverter` is in charge of converting spacy Docs into a list of TextDocuments.
 By default, it loads **all** entities, span groups and extension  attributes for each SpacyDoc object, but you can use the `entities`, `span_groups` and `attrs` parameters to specify which items should be converted, based on their labels.

 ```{tip}
 You can enable provenance tracing by assigning a {class}`~medkit.core.ProvTracer` object to the SpacyInputConverter with the `set_prov_tracer()` method.